-- the fourth anniversary of the date the disability benefit was granted, or - the date you turn 67 or your first anniversary in retirement, whichever is later.
+- disability benefit was granted or - the date you turn 67 or your first anniversary in retirement, whichever is later.

-If the first annual increase follows the fourth anniversary of the date the disability benefit was granted, the increase will be 7 percent of the current annuity.
-If the annual increase is due to the attainment of age 67 or the first anniversary in retirement, the amount will be determined as described in Post-Retirement Matters, "Automatic annual increases in annuity."
-After the initial increase, the annuity will increase by 3 percent or 1⁄2 the annual unadjusted percentage increase (but not less than zero) in the Consumer Price Index - U (CPI-U), whichever is less, of the originally granted disability benefit.
+If the first annual increase follows the fourth anniversary of the date the disability benefit was granted, the increase will be 7 percent of the original annuity.

+If the first annual increase is due to the attainment of age 67 or the first anniversary in retirement, the amount will increase by 3 percent or 1⁄2 the annual unadjusted percentage increase (but not less than zero) in the Consumer Price Index - U (CPI-U), whichever is less, of the originally granted disability benefit.
 The CPI-U is for the 12-month period ending with September preceding each Nov.
-1.
+1